 Who benefits from these guidelines?

-Organizations which run chat rooms for their memberships select the level of guidelines and moderation that are appropriate to the organization’s needs.
+The Organization which sponsors the online meetings for their memberships selects the level of guidelines and moderation that are appropriate to the organization’s needs.

 Guidelines may be brief and imprecise, which benefits the moderators by giving them a great deal more leeway in enforcing the organization’s perspective – or – guidelines may be detailed and explicit, which primarily benefits the chat community, by making it very clear what is expected in terms of behavior, by demanding consistency and fairness from the moderators, and by providing transparency regarding policies and procedures.

-LifeRing has selected this latter course, and although the length of the guidelines may be daunting, it is good to keep in mind that by being specific about what is acceptable, chatters can enjoy a more predictable, consistent, fair and safe chat environment.
+LifeRing has selected this latter course, and although the length of the guidelines may be daunting, it is good to keep in mind that by being specific about what is acceptable, meeting goers can enjoy a more predictable, consistent, fair and safe chat environment.

 Anyone may respond effectively to chat room problems by setting a chatter to ignore, leaving the room, or by emailing firstname.lastname@example.org to describe the incident.
 It doesn’t need to have happened to you for you to report it, you need only have witnessed or heard about a problem which may negatively affect others.

-If you report a problem which does not involve you, you will receive a reply from the Chat Coordinator, but you will not be informed about the progress or result of your complaint.
+If you report a problem that does not involve you, you will receive a reply from the Meeting Coordinator, but you will not be informed about the progress or result of your complaint.
 This is to protect the privacy of the people you have mentioned.